bf-malefiz/ba_env/bundesliga/docs/source/index.rst

 * **MLflow Tracking**: Integrates with MLflow to track experiments, log parameters, metrics, and artifacts, facilitating model comparison and reproducibility.
 * **Modular Design**: Provides a flexible and extensible framework for incorporating various Bayesian models and evaluation metrics.
 * **Data Validation**: Includes data validation checks to ensure data integrity and consistency throughout the pipeline.
-* **Comprehensive Metrics**: Offers a wide range of evaluation metrics, including but not limited to, negative log-likelihood, Brier score, ranked probability score (RPS), root mean squared error (RMSE), and mean absolute error (MAE).
+* **Comprehensive Metrics**: Offers a wide range of evaluation metrics and incorperates easily extensible custom metrics which will log in MLflow automaticly.

 Getting Started
 ---------------